thautwarm/FSTan/README.md

 Exactly a full-featured and practical implementation typeclasses and higher kinded types in F#.

+For manuals check [Guide.md](https://github.com/thautwarm/FSTan/blob/master/Guide.md), where you'll be told how to use these concise typeclasses, higher kined types and constraints.

 ## Motivation and Features

 There are also other similar implementations in FSharp like `Higher` and `FSharpPlus`, but they're not able to provide all the features listed below, which motivate me create a better one: